 The Task Force heard from the leads on the SANER project, which the task force found is an impressive project addressing urgent needs for the nation.
-The Task Force additionally found that unclear policy and funding mechanisms led to a lack of readiness for emergency response.
-Additionally, state-by-state variations in expected data elements and data format contributed this lack of readiness.

-We recommend that ONC list Situational Awareness interoperability priorities in the ISA and should catalog SANER as well as related standards and IGs; ONC should via work with stakeholders on pilots and early implementation, evaluate and mature standards towards broader adoption.
+We recommend that ONC list Situational Awareness priorities in the ISA and should list SANER as well as related standards; ONC should via work with stakeholders on pilots and early implementation, evaluate and mature standards towards broader adoption.

-We recommend that ONC work with stakeholders at HHS to create aligned policy and funding mechanisms to harmonize adoption of a combined situational awareness standard that maximizes readiness and minimizes state-by-state divergence.
+We recommend that ONC work with stakeholders at HHS to create aligned policy and funding mechanisms to harmonize adoption of a combined situational awareness standard